kartamyshev/blog/posts/article-1.md

     const getClassNames = (options) => "p-6 max-w-sm mx-auto bg-white rounded-xl shadow-lg flex items-center space-x-4";
     <div className={getClassNames(options)} />
     ```
+- There are over 500 individual properties defined in CSS, it's hardly ever possible to remember syntax of subset of them, not talking about tailwind "versions".
+You can get used to searching in tailwind documentation, but that doesn't seem that natural as searching for native syntax (sometimes takes twice as much time).

 - Tailwind CSS doesn't usually add much CSS knowledge to the people using it.
 And the derivation - a lot of CSS features, like grid, `:is`, `:where`, `:has` and [many others](https://developer.chrome.com/blog/new-in-web-ui-io-2024) are either hidden, abandoned or simply left behind the scenes.